 * CoveredUp: The song "There She Goes" by the La's.
-A peculiar case as the original La's version and the version by the Boo Radleys appear in the film, yet the main one anyone knows is the SixpenceNoneTheRicher version, which was included in every single Freddie Prinze Jr. movie ever made.
+A peculiar case as the original La's version and the version by the Boo Radleys appear in the film, yet the main one anyone knows is the Music/SixpenceNoneTheRicher version, which was included in every single Freddie Prinze Jr. movie ever made.

 * CultClassic: A box office failure on release, it's become a favorite due to the high number of memorable cameos and a couple of MemeticMutation one-liners.

 * FunnyAneurysmMoment: Michael Richards has a cameo as a guy who makes a joke about one of Mrs X's victims.
 Charlie asks about the dead man's wife, trying to find out if it's Harriet.
 Richards' character thinks Charlie is calling him out for being insensitive, leading to an outburst where he shouts: ''"I'm a very insensitive man!"''
 It makes for a pretty awkward scene in light of Richards' infamous racially charge outburst at the Laugh Factory.

 * HarsherInHindsight: While not the main star, its a little uneasy to watch PhilHartman in a movie where a wife is accused of murdering her husbands; as Hartman himself was killed by his wife.

 * VindicatedByCable: A flop at the box office, the film finally got noticed around the time the ''AustinPowers'' movies were released (probably to see how Myers did such good Scottish accents).